-Mongolia has expressed its willingness to engage with multilateral partners, but there appear to be limited policy initiatives in place with regard to religious freedom.
-As international documented by the European External Action Service, Mongolia "has joined recently the International Contact Group on Freedom of religion or belief, led by Canada, a platform allowing likeminded democracies to coordinate their action in favor of religion or belief at the UN."126 Formally launching the position of Ambassador at Large for Religious Freedom is expected to provide resources and a clear mandate for Mongolia's foreign ministry in the area of religious freedom.
+Mongolia has expressed its willingness to engage with multilateral partners, but there appear to be limited policy initiatives in place with regard to religious freedom. international As documented by the European External Action Service, Mongolia "has joined recently the International Contact Group on Freedom of religion or belief, led by Canada, a platform allowing like-minded democracies to coordinate their action in favor of religion or belief at the UN."126 Formally launching the position of ambassador at large for religious freedom is expected to provide resources and a clear mandate for Mongolia's foreign ministry in the area of religious freedom.